Chow Gar: Masters around the world

 In the UK, Paul Whitrod started training in Chow Gar at the age of 15 at Yip Chee Keung's school in 1975.
 Whitrod later visited and trained in Hong Kong where he stayed at Grandmaster Yip Shui's home and became a closed-door student (入室弟子), learning the finer details of the system and traditional dit da medicine.
-In the fall of 1986, Whitrod opened his first full-time school in London, and the following year invited his Sigung Yip Shui and Sifu Yip Chee Keung to London, where they made Whitrod the UK representative of Chow Gar.
+In the fall of 1986, Whitrod opened his first full-time school in London, and the following year invited his Sigung Yip Shui and Sifu Yip Chee Keung to London, where they made Paul Whitrod the UK representative of Chow Gar.
+At the request of Yip Shui, Paul Whitrod also established the International Chow Gar Praying Mantis Association in 1986.
 Whitrod continues to teach at his school in Stratford, London, and has taught many students over the years, many of whom have gone on to spread the art in other countries, including Italy, Switzerland, Germany, Ireland, Greece, and the US.

-Australian Chow Gar practitioner Paul Brennan, an original student of Yip Chee Keung and his father Yip Shui, then became a closed-door student of Master Ng Si Kay and as of 2023 offers classes at several locations in Queensland, Australia.
+Australian Chow Gar Sifu Paul Brennan, an original student of Yip Chee Keung and his father Yip Shui, then became a closed-door student of Master Ng Si Kay and as of 2023 offers classes at several locations in Queensland, Australia.

 Chow Gar's Hungary branch has a following with many students.
 The school is led by Sifu Bálint Vitárius, who started his martial arts studies in 1996.
 He has been learning directly from Yip Chee Keung since 2005.

 In the United States, one of Yip Shui's first-generation students, Ngai Piu Tan, went to New York City in the late 1950s to 1960 in search of opportunity.
 He started to teach Praying Mantis, and by chance one of his kung fu brothers from Hong Kong also arrived in NYC and had a location for him to teach in Manhattan's Chinatown, where the exclusive club remains to this day.
 Over time other students of Yip Shui made their way to NYC.
 In the 1970s, Lee Kwun, Yip Shui's brother-in-law and one of his earliest students, emigrated to the city and took over the Chow Gar Praying Mantis club until his passing in May 2023.
-The club remains in its original location and is the first and oldest club in the country.
+The club remains active to this day and is the first and oldest club in the country.